department-of-veterans-affairs/va.gov-team/products/identity/Research/2023-07 Terms of Use/2023-08 Terms of Use convo guide - screen reader.md

       - [PROMPTS] When did it come up?
 How much did you have the screen reader go through?
 How much time did you spend from when it came up to clicking past that?

 ## Round 2, Task - Prototype | 30 minutes
 - Ok so now I’d like to bring up the prototype design.
 Just a quick reminder that this is not real but a design that we are thinking about using.
-Also because it is not the VA.gov, it will act differently than you may be used to.
-For example, we haven't had the chance at this point to fully code things like headings, so those will announce as text.
-It means that you won't be able to navigate that way right now, but that you'll have to tab through each element on the page for today.
+Also because it is not the VA.gov, but an early draft version of a page it will act differently with your screen reader than you may be used to.
+- For example, because things are in a draft format we had to manipulate some elements to work with a screen reader.
+Headings may announce as text.
+Some other elements may announce as images, which may seem out of place.
+Also it means that you won't be able to navigate through headings right now or using the tab key, but that **you'll have to use the VO and forward or back button to move through each element on the page for today.**
-- Also becuase this is an early draft version and not the real VA.gov, we had to manipulate other things so they'd work with a screen reader.
-For example, your screen reader might first announce a button or another part of the page but then also call it an image.
-If you have any questions about anything including what an element is actually supposed to be, please ask, and I can clarify.
+- If you have any questions about anything including what an element is actually supposed to be, please ask, and I can clarify.
 - I know some of this will make it a bit awkward, but remember we aren't testing you, but you are helping us test this new part of the website.
 - Does that seem ok so far?
 - Ok I’m going to send you a link to a webpage.
 I can send that through the Zoom application chat if that works for you.
    - If you’d prefer another method, let me know.
--[SEND LINK BY PREFERRED METHOD]
+   - [SEND LINK BY PREFERRED METHOD]
    - [Screen reader prototype link](https://www.figma.com/proto/Fhw9P7r6pyaCGXRmolruoQ/Terms-of-Use?type=design&node-id=381-31&t=6Iu86HTNhe9kB8yC-0&scaling=scale-down&page-id=0%3A1&starting-point-node-id=381%3A31)
 - Let me know if you have any issues opening up that link
 - Once you open the link in your web browser, I’ll then ask that in Zoom you select the option to share your screen.
 If you aren't familiar with that, we can guide you there.